rvicedomini/muset/README.md

 ### `kmtools fasta`
 Convert a k-mer matrix in FASTA format

-## Unitig matrix operations

-This operations have been implemented (in a possibly inefficient way) in the python scripts inside the `scripts` directory.

 ### `kmtools unitig`
 Given a unitig file in FASTA format and a k-mer matrix, it outputs a presence-absence unitig matrix: